 Direct PLUS Loans

-graduate students, with good credit histories to borrow up to the student’s cost of attendance, less any other aid received.
+Direct Parent PLUS loans enable the parents of dependent undergraduate students with good credit histories to borrow up to the student’s cost of attendance, less any other aid received.

-The Direct PLUS loan interest rate for all
+The Direct Parent PLUS loan interest rate for all loans disbursed:

-loans disbursed on or after July 1, 2014 through June 30, 2015 is 7.21% fixed.
-For
+- On or after July 1, 2015 through June 30, 2016 is 6.84 percent fixed.

-The Direct Parent PLUS Loan award amount CANNOT exceed the student's cost of attendance minus all other aid.
+- The Direct Parent PLUS Loan award amount CANNOT exceed the student's cost of attendance minus all other aid.